 To be considered for federal financial aid, a student must complete a Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.
-The FAFSA collects financial and other information used to calculate the expected family contribution (EFC) and should be renewed by June 30th each award year that you are enrolled in school.
+The FAFSA collects financial and other information used to calculate the Student Aid Index (SAI) and should be renewed by June 30th each award year that you are enrolled in school.

-The amount of financial aid awarded may vary each year and is determined by the EFC, the type of aid they are eligible for, their academic performance and available funding.
+The amount of financial aid awarded may vary each year and is determined by the SAI, the type of aid they are eligible for, their academic performance and available funding.